About the education

 In it to win it

 Kevin was recently selected as one of nine finalists selected to compete at the Student Design Challenge, an international contest held in Lyon.
-His team impressed the judges with their take on designing for people with disabilities, and took first prize.
+His team impressed the judges with their take on designing for people with disabilities and took first prize.

 “I heard about the competition through one of my lecturers.
-I’ve never submitted anything to competition before so when I was chosen as a finalist, it was a pleasant surprise.
+I’ve never submitted anything to a competition before so when I was chosen as a finalist, it was a pleasant surprise.

 “The experience was exhausting but also incredibly rewarding.
 It was amazing to see brilliant minds come together, and know that there’s such a large community out there that are passionate about interaction design.”